Poet

 A poet is a person who studies and creates poetry.
 Poets may describe themselves as such or be described as such by others.
-A poet may simply be the creator (thinker, songwriter, writer, or author) who creates (composes) poems (oral or written), or they may also perform their art to an audience.
+A poet might simply be the creator (thinker, songwriter, writer, or author) who creates (composes) poems (oral or written), or someone who also performs their art to an audience.

-The work of a poet is essentially one of communication, expressing ideas either in a literal sense (such as communicating about a specific event or place) or metaphorically.
+The work of a poet is essentially one of communication, expressing ideas either in a literal sense (such as describing a specific event or place) or metaphorically.
 Poets have existed since prehistory, in nearly all languages, and have produced works that vary greatly in different cultures and periods.
 Throughout each civilization and language, poets have used various styles that have changed over time, resulting in countless poets as diverse as the literature that (since the advent of writing systems) they have produced.

 History

+Ancient poets

+The civilization of Sumer figures prominently in the history of early poetry, and The Epic of Gilgamesh, a widely read epic poem, was written in the Third Dynasty of Ur c.
+2100 BC; copies of the poem continued to be published and written until c.
+600 to 150 BC.
+However, as it arises from an oral tradition, the poet is unknown.

+The Story of Sinuhe was a popular narrative poem from the Middle Kingdom of Egypt, written c.
+1750 BC, about an ancient Egyptian man named Sinuhe, who flees his country and lives in a foreign land until his return, shortly before his death.
+The Story of Sinuhe was one of several popular narrative poems in Ancient Egyptian.
+Scholars have conjectured that Story of Sinuhe was actually written by an Ancient Egyptian man named Sinuhe, describing his life in the poem; therefore, Sinuhe is conjectured to be a real person.